-Student evaluations are a very important part of each faculty member's overall evaluation.
+Student evaluations are an important part of each faculty member's overall evaluation.
 Professors will use comments you make to help them improve their teaching and classroom procedures.
-You are encouraged to be honest, direct and thoughtful - these evaluations are entirely confidential and students are not penalized for expressing their opinions about their professors.
-No discussions should take place while you are completing the form: each form represents one student's personal assessment of the instructor and class.
-After you complete this, the evaluations will be placed in a sealed envelope.
+You are asked to be honest, professional, and thoughtful in your responses.
+Please be professional in your evaluation.
+Offensive comments (whether related to race, gender, age, disability, or culture) reflect poorly on you as an individual and on the Radford University community as a whole.
+This is not an image that we support or encourage.
+No discussions should take place while you are completing the evaluation: each student provides his/her independent assessment of the course and the instructor.
+These evaluations are entirely confidential and they cannot be traced back to the people who complete them.
 Instructors will not see the results of these evaluations until after course grades have been submitted.
+Your comments are very important; consider them carefully.